 Stage 2: If the child misbehaves again or for more serious incidents they can be moved to work by themselves or if appropriate they can be sent to a different class with a message e.g. please have this child for 10 minutes.
 Foundation Stage, have a designated place to allow the child to consider their behaviour/actions for a few minutes.
 May be reported to Senior Leadership Team (SLT) and child has to miss playtime.
-(Child-friendly Charter: Warning, Miss Play Time, Time out of Class)
+(Child-friendly Charter: Warning, Name Recorded, Miss Play Time, Time out of Class)

 Stage 3: A further infringement or a serious breach of school rules will result in the child being sent to the head teacher/senior leadership.
-A consequence is usually to miss one play time in the first instance and one or two whole day's play times if repeated or serious.
+Punishment may be to lose his/her playtime.
 Serious breaches of rules and persistent misbehaviour will be recorded in the head's Behaviour Book.
 Parents/carers will be informed of persistent inappropriate behaviour or any serious misdemeanours.
 If the problem persists (2-3 consecutive weeks) the child's parents/carers will be contacted again, a meeting arranged and the child moved to Stage 4.
-(Child-friendly Charter: Warning, Miss Play Time, Time out of Class, Speak to Parents)
+(Child-friendly Charter: Warning, Name Recorded, Miss Play Time, Time out of Class, Speak to Parents)